/liminal-desk.jpg

 3. Nikon FM2

-On the other hand, many vintage lenses just aren’t that good.
+On the other hand, many vintage lenses are not good.
 Their performance may not be good enough to set them apart from other lenses.
-Worse, as time has gone on some lenses have defects that will render them worthless because of the difficulty in repair.
+Worse, as time has gone on some lenses have defects such as haze, fungus, balsam separation, or degraded grease, that will render them worthless because of the difficulty in repair.

 1. Canon AE-1 Lenses